prometheus-operator/prometheus-operator/Documentation/api-reference/api.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>Configures the TLS parameters for the gRPC server providing the StoreAPI.</p>
+<p>grpcServerTlsConfig configures the TLS parameters for the gRPC server providing the StoreAPI.</p>
 <p>Note: Currently only the <code>caFile</code>, <code>certFile</code>, and <code>keyFile</code> fields are supported.</p>
 </td>
 </tr>